 Of course, I had to make a healthy strawberry banana smoothie recipe.

 I cannot tell you how many times I have made this strawberry banana protein smoothie recipe.

 What are the benefits of a strawberry banana smoothie?

 A strawberry banana protein smoothie can provide many benefits, including fiber, protein, and antioxidants.
 Fiber can help with weight management and digestion, while protein can help build muscle mass and reduce hunger.
 Antioxidants can help protect the body from damage caused by free radicals.

 All of the nutrition information regarding these ingredients comes from The USDA’s FoodData Central website.

 Benefits of strawberries

 First of all, we have to talk about calories.
 One serving of strawberries is about a cup or equivalent to eight strawberries.
-Only has 50 calories.
+It only has 50 calories.

-All of which have been shown to improve your heart health increase the good cholesterol HDL, Improve your blood pressure and fight against cancer.
+All of these have been shown to improve your heart health increase the good cholesterol HDL, Improve your blood pressure and fight against cancer.
 (1)